srobo/docs/kit/arduino.md

 The Arduino only needs to be connected to the kit over USB as it uses this for both power and communication.

+The Arduino in your kit has been preloaded with [firmware]({{ site.baseurl }}/programming/arduino/sr_firmware) allowing its inputs and outputs to be used from your Python code.
+You can also load your own firmware onto the Arduino to extend its capabilities -- see [Arduino API]({{ site.baseurl }}/programming/arduino) for details.

 ## Board Diagram

 ![Ruggeduino diagram]({{ site.baseurl }}/images/content/kit/ruggeduino_diagram.png "The Ruggeduino")